 From Quito to Otavalo it is about a two-hour drive along the Pan-American Highway, a system of roadways extending from Alaska to Chile.
 The stretch leading to Otavalo is a well-paved two-lane road.
 Buses, shuttling day-trippers from surrounding towns, deposit passengers.
 Taxis buzz in constant procession as they drop off locals with large, empty nylon bags.

 It is Saturday, the biggest market day of the week, when fresh produce, grains, spices and even live animals are for sale.
 But the main attraction that brings hundreds of people to this renowned market is the handicrafts made by local artisans.
+(Read more on brand design tips)

 Vendors set up along every street leading into the main plaza.
 Hundreds of sweaters, ponchos, tablecloths and tapestries in brightly woven designs hang on display.
 Block after block is lined with booths and tables piled high with dolls, knitted hats, alpaca scarves, mittens, finger puppets and woven bags.
 Other tables glisten with silver and beaded jewelry, as well as pottery and wood carvings.